Knife Restoration 101: How To Get Rust Off Knives

 Maintaining Knives To Prevent Future Rust Stains

-Using dishwashers to clean knives not only causes them to lose their edge but it also creates an environment where hot moisture sits on the knife for an extended period of time.
+Using dishwashers to clean knives causes them to lose their edge and creates an environment where hot moisture sits on the knife for an extended period.

 Always wipe down a knife with a damp cloth after using, and then dry it thoroughly and immediately.
 Neither food residue nor water should be allowed to sit on the knife blade!